mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/tutorials/inter-contract-calls/inter-contract-calls.md

 | `B %foo` | [`C %bar`] | [`C %bar`] |
 | `C %bar` | [] | [] |

 Now imagine that `B %foo` emits another operation, e.g. it calls back to `A %fooCallback`.
-Tezos will put this internal operation to the end of the queue:
+Mavryk will put this internal operation to the end of the queue:

 | Current call | Queue before | Queue after |
 |--------------|--------------|-------------|